WDYT32/generate-GUI-for-config/README.md

 ```
 This is usually an HTML page, but there are comments that will be replaced:

-`<!--code-->` - here will be included contains of scripts.html.
+`<!--code-->` - here will be included the contains of scripts.html.

-`<!--innumerable-->` - here will be included contains of innumerable.html and duplicated according to the format number of times.
+`<!--innumerable-->` - here will be included the contains of innumerable.html and duplicated according to the format number of times.

 `<!--numerable-->` - same as previous, but for numerable type and not have an HTML file.